Generalized Second Law and Thermodynamical Aspects of $f(Q,\mathcal{T})$ Gravity: Findings and concluding remark

 \section{Findings and concluding remark}

-In this work, we studied the thermodynamic properties of $f(Q,\mathcal{T})$ gravity in the context of a spatially flat FLRW universe, focusing on the validity of the generalized second law of thermodynamics (GSLT).
-The motivation for this investigation stems from the deep and fundamental connection between gravity and thermodynamics—a relationship originally unveiled through the pioneering works of Bekenstein, Hawking, and Jacobson, which has subsequently been generalized and explored within the context of various modified theories of gravity.
+In this work, we study the thermodynamics of $f(Q,\mathcal{T})$ gravity.
+We consider a spatially flat FLRW universe.
+The main aim is to check the validity of the generalized second law of thermodynamics (GSLT).
+The motivation comes from the link between gravity and thermodynamics.
+This idea was first developed by Bekenstein and Hawking.
+Later, it was extended by Jacobson.
+Since then, this connection has been studied in many modified gravity theories.

-Our analysis began with the derivation of the field equations in $f(Q,\mathcal{T})$ gravity for the homogeneous and isotropic FLRW background.
-We then established the thermodynamic setup by identifying the apparent horizon as the causal boundary, assigning it a Hawking temperature and horizon entropy proportional to the function $f_Q$, and applying the Gibbs relation to matter within the horizon.
-Within this framework, we derived explicit expressions for the entropy variation of both the horizon and matter content, culminating in a general expression for the total entropy rate, $\dot{S}_{\text{tot}} = \dot{S}_h + \dot{S}_m$.
-The requirement $\dot{S}_{\text{tot}} \geq 0$, as imposed by GSLT, constitutes a fundamental consistency condition that any viable gravitational theory must satisfy, thereby providing a crucial thermodynamic criterion for its validity.